 How to Calculate the EMI?

-You can calculate the EMI in two ways, one is by using our EMI Calculator and second is doing manually by the below-mentioned formula.
-If you want to use our EMIcalculator, simply scroll above, fill the details and hit the calculate button.
-Otherwise use the below mentioned formula to calculate your EMI.
+You can calculate the EMI either by using our free online EMI calculator or manually by the below-mentioned formula.
+If you want to use our EMI calculator, simply scroll above, fill in the details and click on the calculate button.
+Otherwise use the below-mentioned formula to calculate your EMI manually.

 The formula to calculate the EMI is; EMI = [P x R x (1+R)^N]/[(1+R)^N-1]